Professional Skills Development in Dual-Subject Bachelor

 Dear students,

-Below on this page you will find the current range of courses offered by the Professional Skills Development Office (KoPro) for the summer semester 2025.
+at the bottom of this page, you will find the current course offerings from the Professional Skills Development Office (KoPro) for the 2025/26 winter semester.
 Dual-subject Bachelor students can acquire interdisciplinary key skills in the seminars and workshops.
 Further options for acquiring credit points in the professional skills development area can be found in the overview in Stud.IP under Search >> Course catalog >> Events / For students on the Dual-Subject Bachelor's degree programme / Professional skills development area / Key skills / Interdisciplinary key skills / Interdisciplinary workshops and events

 Important note: Please make sure you also register for the waiting lists!
 It is possible to move up.